Pyroxenium/Basalt/docs/objects/Pane.md

-# Pane

 Panes are very simple sizeable background objects.

 The following list is only available to panes: <br>
-Remember pane also inherits from [object](/objects/Object):
+Remember pane also inherits from [object](https://github.com/NoryiE/basalt/wiki/Object):

 Pane doesn't have any custom functionallity.
-If you want to change the color/position or size, just check out the [object](/objects/Object) wikipage.
+If you want to change the color/position or size, just check out the [object](https://github.com/NoryiE/basalt/wiki/Object) wikipage.

 ## Example: